tikendraw/reverse-image-search/README.md

 ## How to use
 *  Provide the directory path where the images are located.
 You can either

-* Upload an image or paste the full filepath of the image you want to compare.
+* Upload an image or paste the full file path of the image you want to compare.

 * Number of similar Images to find.